krishnanand/nbcuniversal-takehome/README.md

 }
 ````

-The error responses can be of two types.
-All error responses have the following endpoint.
+In case of an error, a different kind of payload is returned which describes any error conditions.

-The error response for this  defined below
+The error response is defined as follows.

 | Name | Type | Description |
 | :---         |     :---      | :--- |